derekdshaw/programming_exercise/design/exercise_design_doc.md

 ## 5 TLSm Certificates and Authentication

-> Note: These certs did not work.
-Error returned when trying to connect to server was
-> `Error: tonic::transport::Error(Transport, ConnectError(Custom { kind: InvalidData, error: InvalidCertificate(NotValidForName) }))`

 Certs will be stored and retieved locally for simplicity.
 Having their paths hardcoded relative to the exe.
-If a config system is implemented their paths could be placed in the config.
+This is not production quality as hard coding values like this is usually a no go.

+> Note for testing it may be required to move these to environment variables.
+Or, setup a config that could be used.
+With one for production and others for testing.
+Providing different certs for testing purposes.

 #### Install OpenSSL for Windows